Ryckie/Ryckie.github.io/README.md

 - `treply [message]` - Reply to a ticket.

 **Server Management**
 This grants you nearly full admin permissions to the server and bots.
 You should avoid having this enabled for your role.
-However, if you are 100% sure what you are doing, you c
+However, if you are 100% sure what you are doing, you can go ahead 😊!
+Just be aware that you don't delete messages or stuff.
+Since this is most like
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzYzNzMxMzcsOTQwMDMxNzIwLDE1OT
+eyJoaXN0b3J5IjpbMTQ5MzA0NDkyLDk0MDAzMTcyMCwxNTk2MD
-YwOTY2OSwxNzc2NjAwNDAyLDE2NTI1NTk1ODVdfQ==
+k2NjksMTc3NjYwMDQwMiwxNjUyNTU5NTg1XX0=
 -->